Bugra020/Bugra020/README.md

-- 👋 Hi, I’m Bugra020
+- Hi, I’m Bugra020
-- 🌱 I’m currently learning programming in java, c/c++ and python
+- I’m currently learning programming in java, c/c++ and python
-- 💞️ I’m looking to collaborate on everything exciting
+- I’m looking to collaborate on everything exciting
-- 📫 How to reach me bugrakaya020@gamil.com or @Bugr011 on twitter.
+- How to reach me bugrakaya020@gamil.com.

 <!---
 Bugra020/Bugra020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.